cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 `authConfig.ts`

-This file contains the configuration required to handshake with Cloudentity authorization platform to obtain an accessToken.
+This file contains the configuration required to handshake with the Cloudentity authorization platform to obtain an `accessToken`.
 For getting an accessToken, [follow this Cloudentity article to register a client application in Cloudentity authorization platform](https://docs.authorization.cloudentity.com/guides/developer/protect/application/) and populate the details in this configuration based on that.

 ```js